likith099/efsmod-dev/README.md

 1. **Create App Registration**:
    - Go to [Azure Portal](https://portal.azure.com/)
    - Navigate to "Azure Active Directory" > "App registrations" > "New registration"
-   - Enter a name for your application (e.g., "FlWins App")
+   - Enter a name for your application (e.g., "EFSM App")
    - Select "Accounts in this organizational directory only" (single tenant)
    - Set redirect URI to: `http://localhost:3000` (for development)